Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Global strong solution

-Let us mention that the Zlotnik inequality (see Appendix A) used in \cite{Huang-Li-Xin} seems not work here.
-The main ingredient for handling such the difficulty is an equation derived from (\ref{full N-S+1})$_1$ involving $\log\rho$.
+Let us mention that the Zlotnik inequality (see Appendix A) used in \cite{Huang-Li-Xin} seems not working here.
+The main ingredient for handling such the difficulty is an equation obtained from (\ref{full N-S+1})$_1$ involving $\log\rho$.
 It was introduced by P.L.
-Lions (\cite{Lions2}) to prove global existence of weak solutions of the compressible isentropic Navier-Stokes equations, and was later used by B. Desjardins (\cite{Desjardin}) to study the regularity of weak solutions of the compressible isentropic Navier-Stokes equations for small time under periodic boundary conditions.
+Lions (\cite{Lions2}) to prove global existence of weak solutions of the compressible isentropic Navier-Stokes equations, and was later used by B. Desjardins (\cite{Desjardin}) et al to study the regularity of weak solutions of the compressible isentropic Navier-Stokes equations for small time under periodic boundary conditions.